 The primary minority population in our service area are people of Hispanic/Latino origins.
-Many elderly of Hispanic/Latino origins have experienced health issues related to early years of strenuous physical labor.
-Many do not have or never have had access to any consistent health care, especially during the years of most intense physical work.
-Access to other services has been hampered by language barriers and fear of governmental bureaucracies.
+Many elderly of Hispanic/Latino origins have experienced health issues related to early years of strenuous physical labor, and health disparities.
+Many in this marginalized group do not have or never have had access to any consistent health care, especially during the years of most intense physical work.
+Access to other services has been hampered by language barriers, inequity to access, and fear of governmental bureaucracies.

-Elders of any minority or special population tend to be the poorest members of our society.
-Often this is worse for women.
+Elders of marginalized communities tend have higher percentages of challenging health conditions due to barriers encountered such as limited access to health and other social determinants of health.
 In rural areas, regardless of economic need, seniors and adults with disabilities have long distances to travel, often without benefit of public transportation.
 Senior Centers with limited resources have struggled to keep up with the need for services in the rural areas.

-Services to people with a disability tend to be more robust if the person's disability and income qualify them through the Developmental Disabilities Administration (DDA), or through the home and community based services through the Aging and Long Term

-Support Administration (ALTSA).
+Services to people with a disability tend to be more robust if the person's disability and income qualify them through the Developmental Disabilities Administration (DDA), or through the home and community based services through the Aging and Long Term Support Administration (ALTSA).
 Access to a good support system among family members, friends, or church helps.
 Even then, the central issues here are isolation, advocacy, and a lack of sufficient knowledge concerning chronic disease.